 I meant it when I said this was easy!
 You don’t even have to weigh or measure anything really.
 I tend to eyeball it.
 So the first thing to do is melt the chocolate in a pan.
 You just want it melted not molten, so keep the heat right down and stir it often.

 Now pour the melted chocolate all over the mixture, using a spatula to ensure it’s evenly spread.
 While the bark is still warm and not set yet, you can add more candies, sprinkles or whatever you want to the side that’s facing upwards.
-Any chocolate left in the pan can be warmed up until it melts and then drizzled over the Halloween white chocolate candy bark.
+Any chocolate left in the pan can be warmed up until it melts and then drizzled over the Halloween white chocolate bark.

 I love to make this Halloween treat with googly monster eyes.
 They’re great to have because there are many DIY Halloween candy recipes you can use them on.
 If you are planning a spooky soiree or a Halloween party, pack this easy Halloween dessert into small cellophane bags.

 Easy Candy Bark Recipe Variations

 You can change this up as much as you like.
 You don’t even have to use white chocolate.
 Dark chocolate or semisweet chocolate would work instead.
 Alternatively you could melt two kinds of chocolate in separate pans and pour them both over the candies.
 That way you add another flavour as well as more colour.

 I like to use chocolate M&Ms since they’re smaller.
 The peanut ones are also good but they always seem to be different sizes.
 Skittles would work too if you don’t mind the chewiness.